 I did not have guacamole growing up.
 It wasn’t until I was a senior in high school that I went on a date to my first “real” fancy Mexican (chain) restaurant.
 My date ordered guacamole and that was the first time I remember ever trying it.
 It was scary, nevertheless, and I braved through it but wasn’t really much of a fan of guacamole.

 Over the years, I have tried it many times both at restaurants and homemade at house parties and have now really acquired a taste for it.
 My husband and I began making it at home and it is quite simple.
 This is another one of those recipes that friends try and instantly want the recipe.
 It’s comprised of simple fresh ingredients and takes just a minute or two to prepare.
 I do also make plain guacamole dip without the addition of the fresh salsa but once my husband and I tried this version, there was no turning back for us.
-The real key here to the best tasting fresh guacamole is in the salt, lime and fresh avocados If the avocado is under ripe, you will taste that in your guacamole.
+The real key here to the best tasting fresh guacamole is in the salt, lime, and fresh avocados If the avocado is under ripe, you will taste that in your guacamole.

 Here are some avocado facts and tips I follow:

 Pick up an avocado and gently squeeze in your hand without using your fingertips (which can cause it to bruise).
 If the avocado yields to firm gentle pressure you know it’s ripe and ready-to-eat.
 If the avocado does not yield to gentle pressure it is considered still “firm” and will be ripe in a couple of days.
 If the avocado feels mushy or very soft to the touch it is overripe.
-The “overripe” varieties, to me, look almost black in color and are look a little wrinkly and unappealing looking.
+The “overripe” varieties, to me, look almost black in color and are looking a little wrinkly and unappealing looking.

-Keeping this pressure test in mind when I do my grocery shopping (unless I am making salsa and guacamole that same day) I buy the firmer avocados which gives me the two days lead way I need and allows them to finish ripening.
+Keeping this pressure test in mind when I do my grocery shopping (unless I am making salsa and guacamole that same day) I buy the firmer avocados which give me the two days lead way I need and allows them to finish ripening.
 If my recipe is 4 days out, I buy the more green, harder Haas avocados and allow them to ripen on my counter.
 If they start to ripen too fast, I put them in my vegetable crisper to slow down the process.

 Of course, as with most things, practice makes perfect.
 I purchased a few different ones at different stages to see what they looked and tasted like inside.
 The more firm ones were still edible but leave a noticeable after taste in the guacamole which I can only describe as “tasting green.”
-Practice picking and purchasing avocados really helped me learn what to look for when I was in the store in order to be able make the perfect guacamole.
-Enjoy ~Ronda
+Practice picking and purchasing avocados really helped me learn what to look for when I was in the store in order to be able to make the perfect guacamole.

 - 1 cup diced tomatoes